Common Myths About Network Security

-Truth: The IT department bears responsibility for defining and implementing the various elements of network security protection.
+Truth: The IT department bears responsibility for defining and implementing the various elements of managed network security solutions protection.
 However, the IT department cannot control all actions taken by employees.
 If employees do not strictly follow cybersecurity policies, the risks of invasion will exist.
 Additionally, new cyber threats constantly emerge.
-Therefore, holes always exist in network security systems, if just for a short time.
+Therefore, holes always exist in managed network security solutions systems, if just for a short time.

 Myth: Cyber-Attacks Only Come From External Sources

 Truth: Employee activity remains a key source of cyber-attacks.
 Employees who initiate attacks may or may not do so intentionally, and may not even be aware they have done it.
 However, cybersecurity policies are in place to prevent such activity.
 Regardless, the employee is responsible for the attack if it was a result of cybersecurity policy non-compliance.
 We do not make this statement to blame employees.
 We merely want to stress the importance of continually educating employees about cybersecurity policy and about new threats as they emerge.

 You can read about various types of employee induced cyber-attacks here.